vineethshankar/pagerank/README.md

 >The adjacency matrix for a graph with n vertices is an n×n matrix whose (i,j) entry is 1,if the ith vertex and jth vertex are connected, and 0 if they are not.
 In our case, instead of the entry 1 for each edge, the entry will be 1/k where k is the number of outward links from vertex i.

 Since, a vertex will be connected to only few other vertices, most of the entries in the weighted adjaceny matrix will be zero.
 The resulting matrix will be very **sparse**.
 Also, a sizeable webgraph (see [here](http://snap.stanford.edu/data/) for examples) will have tens of thousands of nodes.
 Hence we will need a technique which can efficiently store these large sparse matrices without running out of memory.

+Common [ways](http://netlib.org/linalg/html_templates/node90.html) for storing large sparse matrices are:
+1. Compressed row storage (CRS)
+2. Compressed column storage (CCS)

+The **CCS** storage technique has been used in this implementation and it consists of creation of three arrays:
+*val - Holds all non zero entries
+*rowind - Contains the corresponding row indices of the elements in val *colptr - Contains the indices of val array of thos elements which start a new column